DEFCON: A proven system to ensure consistent IT response times

 - Network support

 - Data backup

 - Cloud computing

 These are just a few of the issues your IT company faces.

 You want IT issues fixed quickly and correctly the first time

-No matter what size your organization is, you need IT and technology to be handled and fixed forever.
+No matter the size of your organization, company, city, or local government, you need IT and technology to be handled and fixed forever.
 And every IT support company and Managed Service Provider is honestly trying to do just that.